 Always up for a new project to push his own boundaries, Mullen restored an old recording studio in the historic district of downtown Franklin, TN.
 He purchased this space with CCM star Toby McKeehan (TobyMac, DC Talk).
 The studio is the home to Yamaha International’s record label and artist relations office.

-Currently David is at the helm of his production/artist development firm, Funkability Music, developing artists and writing songs.
-He writes daily with a stable of hit makers including Tommy Sims, Cary Barlowe, Wayne Kirkpatrick and Chris Stevens.
-A long sought-after producer for artists in the CCM world, Mullen is never limited by genre and frequently works on Pop-Rock and Americana projects.
-He has recently been writing and in the studio with Americana duos, Swamp Rabbit Railroad and Rodeo and Juliet., and his song "Fly" is being featured on NBC's 'Great American Song Contest' as sung by the popular LAtin artist MARi.
-He also continues writing for TV and film and is working with Lipscomb University ,as well as lecturing at Dark Horse Institute in Nashville, where he hopes to mentor and bring to light the next generation of singers, songwriters and artists.
+Dark Horse Recording.
+The DH Institute is for engineering and music education. " I think it's the natural extension of my production/artist development firm, Funkabilly Music, and it's a great way to mentor the next generation of singers,songwriters, and music pros," says Mullen.
+In the past he worked with Lipscomb University's Music & Film programs in Nashville.
+Now he mentors as well as lectures at Dark Horse Institute.
+He writes weekly with a stable of hit makers including Tommy Sims, Cary Barlowe, Wayne Kirkpatrick and Chris Stevens.
+A long sought-after producer for artists in the CCM world, Mullen also frequently works on Pop-Rock and Americana projects.
+He has recently been writing with Folk/Americana duo Rodeo and Juliet., and his song "Fly" is being featured on NBC's 'Great American Song Contest' as sung by the popular Latin artist MARi.
+Currently, he's writing with and co-producing Nashville Americana/Soul mainstay, Larysa Jaye, as well as being involved with the writing/production team for contestants and winners of Apple TV's "My Kind of Country".
+He continues writing for TV and film and is working, as well as lecturing and mentoring at Dark Horse in Nashville, where he hopes to develop and bring to light the next generation of singers, songwriters, artists, and music business professionals.